 When Baron Wolfgang Von Strucker attacked a young patient named Gabrielle Haller, Xavier and Magnus used their powers in order to save her.
 Following the battle, Charles and Magnus realized they had very differing ideologies.
 Magnus disappeared and the two friends would not meet again for many years.
 During the next few years, Magnus worked for the CIA hunting Nazis, but this association ended when they murdered a girl he was becoming close to.
 Magnus would not be seen again until he became the mutant known as Magneto.

 Magneto was created by writer Stan Lee and artist Jack Kirby in 1963.
 He made his first appearance in X-Men #1, becoming the very first foe of the iconic mutant team.
 Creator Stan Lee stated that he "did not think of Magneto as a bad guy.
 He was just trying to strike back at the people who were so bigoted and racist.
 He was trying to defend mutants, and because society was not treating them fairly, he decided to teach society a lesson.
 He was a danger of course, but I never thought of him as a villain."
 Lee also explained that he originally planned for Magneto to be Professor Xavier's brother rather than simply an old friend.
+His face without the mask was not shown until X-Men #62 drawn by Neal Adams and written by Roy Thomas when they penned the famous line, "perhaps clothes do make the man!"

-In his initial appearances, Magneto was portrayed as a would-be tyrant, who had a desire to punish all human and would often abuse his subjects (he physical abused Toad, one of the members of the Brotherhood of Evil Mutants, while Scarlet Witch was psychologically tormented into obedience, as Magneto saved her life in the past).
+In his initial appearances, Magneto was portrayed as a would-be tyrant, who had a desire to punish all human and would often abuse his subjects (he physically abused Toad, one of the members of the Brotherhood of Evil Mutants, while Scarlet Witch was psychologically tormented into obedience, as Magneto saved her life in the past).
 Eventually, (as Marvel did with many of their long-lasting villains over the years) Magneto was given a more humanized portrayal as a Holocaust survivor who wanted to ensure that mutants would not suffer the same fate his family did for being born different.

 Magneto has long been the face of mutant separatism, in opposition to Charles Xavier's ideal of coexistence with humanity.
 Believing that mutants are the next stage in human evolution, he sought to assert their dominance over the planet and its inhabitants.
 This was Magneto's means of assuring the survival of his people in a world that hates and fears them for there very existence.
 Though not a hero, Magneto is charismatic, noble, and wise.
 His long and turbulent friendship with Charles Xavier has been a cornerstone for both men's lives, as a rivalry that has lasted decades.